geemov42/Okhttp3ConditionalDispatcher/README.md

+# Global note

+Feel free to clone and install to your repository.
+This library will not be installed on maven central because of no maintenance.
+It's a one shot.

+# Goal

+The goal of this library is to have mock http response based on condition for an external service.
+Okhttp3 support out of the box the queue dispatcher that dispatch simply response in fifo mode.

+this dispatcher complete the offer and give the opportunity to respond to dynamic calls.

 # Usage

 How it works :
-* The dispatcher will search in the more specific list (GET)
+* The dispatcher will search in the more specific list (based on http method)
-* If not found, it will search in the common list
+* If the request don't match response conditions, the dispatcher search in common list
-* If not found, it use the queueDispatcher to answer
+* If the request don't match response conditions, it uses the queueDispatcher to answer

+# Code

+## initialization

+This is the same way of okHttp3 :

 ```java
 private MockWebServer mockWebServer;